Jean-Pierre Bemba: 2006 Presidential election

-Bemba was one of 33 candidates who ran in the Congolese presidential election on 30 July, 2006.
+Bemba was one of 33 candidates who ran in the Congolese presidential election on July 30, 2006.
 His main campaign slogan — "One Hundred Percent Congolese" — was widely perceived as an attack on front-runner President Joseph Kabila.
+Kabila was born in eastern Congo, but spent much of his childhood in exile in Tanzania.
+Bemba himself has Angolan as well as Congolese ancestry.